Chocolate & Weight Loss

 So as a weight loss supplement, cacao in its natural form helps you to lose weight in a number of ways, and as a treat it can help prevent you from choosing unhealthy desserts.

-You can also get the weight loss benefits of cacao without the sugar or other ingredients, and combined with other ingredients specifically geared toward weight loss in a product called Cocoa Mango Blend.
-This blends Jet Black Cacao (strongest form of naturally occurring cacao) with extracts of wild mango (impacting leptin and healthy weight loss) along with chromium (stabilizes blood sugar), PEA (lifts the mood), and about the same amount of caffeine as a cup of coffee (not only for energy, but also to help with nutrient absorption).
+You can also get the weight loss benefits of cacao without the sugar (or the fat) or other ingredients, and combined with other ingredients specifically geared toward weight loss in a product called CaPow!
+This blends Jet Black Cacao (a strong form of naturally occurring cacao) with extracts of wild mango (impacting leptin and healthy weight loss) along with chromium (stabilizes blood sugar), PEA (lifts the mood), and about the same amount of caffeine as a cup of coffee (not only for energy, but also to help with nutrient absorption).

 As a tablet, this product obviously does not give you the taste pleasure of chocolate, so it's no substitute for a dessert.
 In this way, it is NOT better than chocolate for losing weight.
 But it does put the power of cacao in your hands and -- compared directly to a piece of chocolate -- probably has much better qualities for energy, mood, and weight loss.